oconnor663/blake2_simd/README.md

   includes command line flags for all the BLAKE2 associated data features.
 - `no_std` support.
 The `std` Cargo feature is on by default, for CPU feature detection and for implementing `std::io::Write`.
-- An implementation of the multithreaded BLAKE2bp variant.
-Enable it with `blake2bp` Cargo feature.
+- An implementation of the parallel [BLAKE2bp] variant.
+This implementation is single-threaded, but it's twice as fast as BLAKE2b, because it uses AVX2 more efficiently.
+It's available on the command line as `b2sum --blake2bp`.
+- Support for computing multiple BLAKE2b hashes in parallel, matching the throughput of BLAKE2bp.
+See [`update4`] and [`finalize4`].

 ## Example